ymolchanov/ymolchanov.github.io/src/posts/and-first-step-is.md

 **rectified linear unit or ReLU** - is the neuron with rectifier function as activation function

+**loss function** - function that measures the disparity between the the target's true value and the value the model predicts.

+**optimizer** - The optimizer is an algorithm that adjusts the weights to minimize the loss

 Yamshikov said that I need to know more about statistics to solve problems with easy more effective approach

 ## Map: